antheas/beets-userrating/README.md

 - add notion of scaler to be able to adapt value for any players
 - add an import function (you can import rating on existing item of the library)

+### Changes from Jean-Philippe repository
+- Normalized rating styles from all types to an integer from 1-10
+- Fixed some minor issues due to deprecated code
+- Added MP3 support for MusicBee
+- Added FLAC support for Amarok, Clementine
+- Added option to export a playlist file with ratings
 ### Players supported

 Players that are supported when importing ratings :